sst/guide/_examples/how-to-add-jwt-authorization-with-auth0-to-a-serverless-api.md

 We are getting the user id from the event object.

-If you head back to Insomnia and hit the `/private` endpoint again.
+If you head back to the terminal and hit the `/private` endpoint again.

 ``` bash
 $ curl --url https://9ero2xj9cl.execute-api.us-east-1.amazonaws.com/private \